Our Honorary President

 Demonstrating their versatility, Southampton Choral Society also sang the complete Rachmaninov’s Vespers unaccompanied in 2013 and in 2016 a concert entitled ‘Music and Monarchy’ produced chamber choirs from their own ranks to sing works by Byrd, Parsons and Tallis.

-They are also very proud of an annual collaboration with the Royal Marines Association Concert Band in a popular and festive ‘Carols with the Band’ which always delights their audiences.
+They have been very proud of their collaboration with the Royal Marines Association Concert Band in several popular and festive ‘Carols with the Band’ concerts which have always delighted their audiences.